AFM-SPM/TopoStats/README.md

 ## Citation

-Please use the [Citation File Format](https://citation-file-format.github.io/) is available in this repository (see )
+Please use the [Citation File Format](https://citation-file-format.github.io/) which is available in this repository.

+### Publications

 - [TopoStats – A program for automated tracing of biomolecules from AFM images](https://www.sciencedirect.com/science/article/pii/S1046202321000207)